exasol/snowflake-virtual-schema/doc/user_guide/snowflake_user_guide.md

 NOSECURITY=YES

 ```
-Make sure there's a newline at the end of the `settings.cfg` file, as shown above, or it will not be properly read out, the EXALoader will display an error message.
+Make sure there's an empty line at the end of the `settings.cfg` file, as shown above, or it will not be properly read out, the EXALoader will display an error message.

 | Variable                                | Description                      |
 |-----------------------------------------|----------------------------------|